benkalmus/chatAppGo/README.md

 ## Persistent chat

-Creating a backend for our project.
+Creating a DB backend for this project.
 Consider methods of storing and restoring room history.
-KV or SQL?

-Some rooms may have a Permanent Storage subscriber which stores data to an existing entry in a DB.
+Some rooms may have a Permanent Storage subscriber that stores data to an existing entry in a DB.
 When a client connects, they may subscribe to a room and also request chat history if available.
-This side of the project will require a completely different design pattern to the pub-sub mechanism.
-If a chat has lots of history, it's more efficient to load it based on timestamps, e.g: now - 1 hour.
+This side of the project will require another design pattern.
+If a chat has lots of history, it's more efficient to load it in chunks via timestamps, e.g: now - 1 hour.

 ## User Auth

-Creating a front end for our project.
+Creating a front end for this project.
-Although rate limiting can reduce malicious users spamming messages, the app is still vulnerable to loosely termed DDoS attacks where a bad actor spawns web socket clients programmatically, allowing actors to spam many more messages per each new connection.
+Although rate limiting can reduce malicious users spamming messages, the app is still vulnerable to loosely termed denial of service where a bad actor spawns web socket clients programmatically, allowing actors to spam many messages per each new connection.

-To prevent this, we'll need to authenticate each new connection with some kind of credentials:
+To prevent this, we'll need to authenticate each new connection with some kind of credentials, e.g:
   - session token & cookies
-  - full on Users DB: username, email & password
+  - User Subscription DB: username, email & password with email verification links
   - challenge-response auth. captcha.
 Before a WS connection can be opened, the user must satisfy the challenge.

 Some of these solutions will require data collection, and hence may be encroaching EU data protection laws.